Karanudennis/vecctapivot/README.md

 ## 🗂️ Repository Architecture & File Mapping

-This platform runs on a high-speed, mobile-optimized multi-page static framework.
+This platform runs on a mobile-optimized multi-page static framework with embedded on-screen secure forms and a single-session client ticket-locking engine.
 Below is the blueprint of how files inside this root directory interact: